 Welcome back to "My Week in ESTEEM" where students reflect upon their experiences in our program.
-This week's blog is brought to us by Abbey Santanello a 2015 Notre Dame graduate.
+This week's blog is brought to us by Abbey Santanello, a 2015 Notre Dame undergraduate.
 She discusses exams, presentations, and the ESTEEM Tailgate.

 On Monday, we had our first exam in Technical Marketing.
 Our professor tested us on branding, the STP acronym, the 4 P’s, and the 5 C’s of marketing, which are all topics that we have been discussing in detail during the first half of our class.
 After the exam, he introduced our project for the remainder of the semester.
 It is a team marketing competition where we compete against our classmates to make the best marketing decisions for our particular companies.

 Since our Business Modeling course ended a few weeks prior, we only had our Business Presentations class on Tuesday with an exam covering the book we have been reading in combination with our speeches.
 As Professor O’Rourke stressed, there were 51 brief chapters in the book, each with a lesson, and we would be tested on 50 of them on the test.
 For me, Tuesday nights are big dorm nights as an Assistant Rector.
 We have a Hall Council Cabinet meeting, section meetings on each floor, and our general Hall Council meeting, where the commissioners are making important decisions on our Signature Event – Cavanaugh Corn Hole -- this Friday.